objcio/articles/2015-02-09-core-image.md

 let filterNames = CIFilter.filterNamesInCategory(kCICategoryBuiltIn) as [String]
 ```

+The list of filters available on iOS is very nearly a subset of the filters available on OS X. On the Mac there are 169 built-in filters, while on iOS there are 127.

 ### Creating a Filter by Name

 Now that we have a list of available filters, we can create and use a filter.
 For example, to create a Gaussian blur filter, we pass the filter name to the appropriate `CIFilter` initializer: